-The Spanish women's water polo team secured their spot in the World Cup Superfinal with a textbook comeback against Hungary.
-The team led by Miki Oca managed to overcome an adverse start to prevail in a second half loaded with intensity.
-Captain Bea Ortiz, who plays for Hungarian club Ferencvaros, led the reaction with authority from the perimeter, demonstrating that she knows the opponent's secrets well.
+The Spanish women's water polo team secured their place in the World Cup Superfinal with a textbook comeback against Hungary.
+The team led by Miki Oca managed to overcome an adverse start to prevail in a second half full of intensity.
+Captain Bea Ortiz, who plays for Hungarian side Ferencvaros, led the reaction with authority from the perimeter, proving she knows the opponent's secrets well.

 Tactical analysis: defensive pressure as a game-changer 🤽♀️

-The turning point came after halftime, when Spain adjusted its zone defense, switching from man-to-man marking to a more aggressive press on the Hungarian centers.
-This tactical move, combined with fast transitions, allowed the Spanish team to break through the opponent's block.
-The key play was the outlet pass after a turnover, creating numerical advantages that Hungary could not counter.
-The game reading was surgical: minimizing errors in set offense and punishing on the counterattack.
+The turning point came after the break, when Spain adjusted their zone defense, switching from man-to-man marking to more aggressive pressure on the Hungarian centers.
+This tactical move, combined with fast transitions, allowed the Spanish team to break through the rival's blockade.
+The key play was the ball outlet after recovery, generating numerical advantages that Hungary could not counter.
+The game reading was surgical: minimizing errors in static attack and punishing on the counterattack.

 Bea Ortiz, the perfect spy (and the one who knows where it hurts) 🏆

-That the captain plays in Hungary has its advantages.
-Bea Ortiz not only knows the pools, but also the weaknesses of her club teammates.
+Having the captain play in Hungary has its advantages.
+Bea Ortiz not only knows the pools but also the weaknesses of her club teammates.
 It is rumored that during the break, she reminded her teammates that the Hungarians hate cold water during timeouts.
-Whether it was because of that or her talent, the truth is that the comeback was so surgical that even the opposing bench asked for the coach's ID to confirm it wasn't her.
+Whether because of that or her talent, the fact is that the comeback was so surgical that even the opposing bench asked for the coach's ID to confirm it wasn't her.